Student Spotlight: Alexis Reisch

 Reisch also participated in a research project with Psychology Professor Ken Gray involving how different mindsets affect outcomes.
 Gray, Associate Professor of Sociology Mary Jean Cravens and others helped broaden her analytical skills.
 In 2013, she was named one of the two Outstanding Graduates at College of DuPage.

-Reisch will study neuroscience at the University of Illinois at Chicago in the fall.
-She has applied to the Honors College and plans to participate in the school’s Undergraduate Research Experience (URE) program.
+Reisch is studying neuroscience at the University of Illinois at Chicago, where she received the Transfer Merit Award that covers full tuition for one semester.
+She also was accepted into the Honors College and plans to participate in the school’s Undergraduate Research Experience (URE) program.
 She then wants to continue on to graduate school and would like to conduct research related to emotional trauma and abuse.

 “I’ve always done what everyone else wanted me to do,” she said.
 “College of DuPage helped me find my own voice.
 The faculty and staff really opened my eyes, and I learned how to explore what I wanted to do.”